 3. Craft a Winning Pitch

-The purpose of a pitch is to convince potential investors that your idea is worthwhile.
-It must be entertaining, concise, and clear.
+The purpose of a pitch is to convince potential investors that your business idea is valuable and investment-worthy.
+Your pitch must be clear, concise, and engaging, while demonstrating market potential, scalability, and strong return on investment (ROI) within the UAE market.

 Key Components of a Great Pitch: